 - Quite simply there is a huge amount of content to cover.

 Dress Code – A professional approach to study:

-Urmston Grammar is a SCHOOL, an environment for work and for setting an example to younger students and to the local community.
+Urmston Grammar is a SCHOOL, an environment for work, for setting an example to younger pupils and that our Sixth Form students represent the school favourably in the local community.
 To recognise growing maturity and individuality, we do not require Sixth Form to wear uniform.
 However, we require strict adherence to some basic standards of business-style dress.

 Appearance is one criterion by which students are judged, both in and out of school.

 - Students must wear either suits or business-like separates.